 If you are visiting the island, you really have to attend a Luau at least once.
 The term Luau was first used in the early 1800s when King Kamehameha II broke with the tradition of separate male and female dining.
 His large special meals that hosted men, women, and children were the first to be referred to as a “Luau.”

 A Hawaiian Luau will usually include traditional foods including a roasted pig (a caution to my vegetarian and vegan friends), as well as traditional dance and story telling for entertainment.

 #2 Whale Watching

-Maybe one of the most impressive things to do in Maui with kids is to see the Humpback whales.
+Maybe one of the most impressive things to do is go on a whale watching tour in Maui.
 Officially, the season for Humpback whales on Maui is December 15th-May 15th.
 However, the population is significantly lower at the beginning and end of that season that at the middle.
 If you really want to see whales, a visit in February or March is your window.

 There are many rules during whale season that are designed to protect both you and the whales, and we highly recommend you follow them.
 So that means that, no, you cannot get in the water and swim with the whales, and your boat captain will not approach too close.

 The restrictions don’t take away from the wonder of seeing these gentle giants in their natural habitat.
 Humpback whales splash, dive, and poke their heads up for a look around. and if you are really lucky, one will breach for you.
 A breach is when a whale swims from deep in the water, straight up, launching its entire body out of the water.
 You will never look at a whale the same again.

 (Yes, I know that center pic is not a whale!
 That is a spinner dolphin and if you go whale watching, you will likely see these, too. )

 #1 Things To Do in Maui with Kids: Take Time to Relax